pkgranholt/Improved-search-for-used-cars/Presentation.md

 auto$offerType <- NULL
 ```

 Cars that are advertised as either very expensive or very inexpensive seem to be priced incorrectly most times, but offers for car-for-car trades or other advertisements where the price is incorrect.
 These are therefore removed.
 This removes many ads with good information, but they are for cars that are quite expensive, considering these are used cars.
 In the end, I feel this is a worthwhile trade-off.
+On the lower end of the spectrum, there are cars for sale that are only to be used for parts, and some cars for lease.
+Setting the floor at 101 euro means a lot of these are filtered out.
+There are still some cars for lease, which is fine.

 ```r
 auto <- auto[price < 50000 & price > 100]